pkuehnel/TeslaSolarCharger/README.md

 - Home Battery Minimum SoC
 - Home Battery Charging Power

-As long as you home battery's SoC is below the set value, the configured charging power is reserved for the home battery.
+As long as your home battery's SoC is below the set value, the configured charging power is reserved for the home battery.
 E.g. if you set Home Battery Minimum SoC to 80% and Home Battery Charging Power to 5000W TSC lets the home battery charge with 5000W as long as its SoC is below 80%.

 **Note:** If your battery is discharging, the power should be displayed in red.
 If the battery is charging, the power should be displayed in green.
 If this is the other way around, you must update the `Operator` to be `Minus`.

 ### Telegram integration
-In this section you learn how to create the Telegram Bot Key and where you get the Telegram ChannelID from:
+In this section, you learn how to create the Telegram Bot Key and where you get the Telegram ChannelID from:

 - Create a bot by chatting with `BotFather`